 Our GCSE students were enjoying their achievements this morning, with a set of outstanding results.
-58% of grades were awarded at A* to A or at 9, 8 and 7.
+58% of grades were awarded at A* to A and 59% at 9, 8 and 7.
 Thirty pupils achieved nine or more of these top grades.

 New Headmaster Dr Paul Owen said: “I am absolutely delighted by the exceptional success of our GCSE students.
 These fantastic grades are the result of a huge amount of work by students and staff at a time when the syllabuses and exams are changing significantly.
 I congratulate all our students.”